AdaaWu/AdaaWu/README.md

 - 👯  I'm looking to collaborate on exciting projects.
 - 🤔 I'm open to suggestions on staying motivated and enhancing productivity.
 - 💬 Ask me about programming, book recommendations, fitness tips, or parenting advice!
-- 📫 How to reach me: Feel free to reach out by opening an issue on this repository.
+- 📫 How to reach me: [Email](mailto:idonga500@gmail.com) or Feel free to reach out by opening an issue on this repository.
 I'll make sure to respond promptly!
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love spending time with my family!
-- 📫 How to reach me: [Email](mailto:idonga500@gmail.com)

 <div align="center">